andrewreese16/wordle-browser-game/README.md

 ## Tools and Assistance

 - This project was primarily developed by Andrew Reese.
-AI assistance was utilized for debugging techniques using ChatGPT.
+AI assistance was utilized for debugging using ChatGPT.

 ## Credits